Zav

-In Jewish ritual law, a zav (זָב; lit. "one who[se body] flows") is a man who has had abnormal seminal discharge from the male sexual organ, and thus entered a state of ritual impurity.
+In Jewish ritual law, a zav (זָב; lit. "flowing") is a man who has had abnormal seminal discharge from the male sexual organ, and thus entered a state of ritual impurity.
 A woman who has had similar abnormal discharge from her genitals is known as a zavah.

 Purification requirements for the zav include counting seven days without seminal discharge, immersion in a spring, and bringing certain korbanot (sacrifices).
-In the realm of tumah and taharah law, the zav has the ability to create a midras and is prohibited from entering specific areas of the Temple Mount.
+In the realm of tumah and taharah law, the zav can create a midras and is prohibited from entering specific areas of the Temple Mount.

+The impurity of zav is unique in that it cannot be purified by immersion in a normal mikveh, but rather requires immersion in a spring of Living Water.

 Etymology

-The Hebrew verb stem zuv (Hebrew זוּב), in binyan Qal form, is zava (זָבָה).
-It means "to flow," as in "a land flowing with (זָבַת) milk and honey".
+The form zav זָב is the present participle of the verb זוּב, thus literally meaning "flowing", and is commonly used in the Tanach when referring to bodily discharges originating from the private parts.
+By metonymy its meaning is extended to include people suffering from such discharges, and in this sense the word appears in halachic discourse.

 Hebrew Bible

-Verses

 The laws governing zav status appear in the book of Leviticus, introduced as follows: